Equity and Community Inclusion Center project faces disapproval from students

-A new Equity and Community Inclusion Center (ECIC) is set to begin the process of construction and remodeling this fall semester in the Student Services building.
+A new Equity and Community Inclusion Center (ECIC) is set to be constructed this fall semester in the Student Services building.
 While the $2.5 million project has yet to begin construction, it is already facing resistance from its future occupants, according to interviews conducted by Golden Gate Xpress.

-San Francisco State University’s ECIC currently houses the LGBTQ+ Student Life, Black Unity Center, Latinx Student Center, Asian-American & Pacific Islander Student Services, Muslim Student Life, Jewish Student Life, Office of Diversity & Student Equity and the Dream Resource Center.
+San Francisco State University’s ECIC will house the LGBTQ+ Student Life, Black Unity Center, Latinx Student Center, Asian-American & Pacific Islander Student Services, Muslim Student Life, Jewish Student Life, Office of Diversity & Student Equity and the Dream Resource Center.

 According to SFSU Capital Planning, Design and Construction, the new ECIC will provide a “centralized location” for these organizations, services and centers to participate in diverse events, services and grow a “community on campus.”
 The project received its funding from a secured one-time state fund that CPDC advocated for in 2022.